Exlll/ConfigLib/README.md

 ### Supported types

-A configuration type may only contain fields or components of the following types:
+A configuration type may only contain configuration elements of the following types:

 | Type class                  | Types                                                              |
 |-----------------------------|--------------------------------------------------------------------|